andreasjost/CI-MS3-Software-Forum/README.md

 - pay/free
 - Answers (yes/no)

+Multiple filters can be applied at the same time.
 The page is fully responsive to work on desktop and mobile

 ## Structure

+### The page has the following html structure:
 1. Home page with 3 sections:

     - Search: With different search and filter options
     - Topics: Showing a table of topics (max.
 10 per page with the use of pagination)
     - New Topic: Input form to create a new forum topic.
 Making it as easy as possible for people to add a topic by keeping the form on the home page

 2. New page with a form for changing a topic

-3. 2 separate pages to display backend error messages
+3. Two separate pages to display backend error messages

-Fixed header, and a footer with social links
+Header with a logo and tagline (fixed), and a footer with social links

 ### Database: MongoDB

-#### Topics collection:
+#### One collection is used (topics):

 | Key in collection  | Data type   | Purpouse                                                |
 | ------------------ |-------------| ------------------------------------------------------- |